Palm Harbor, FL

 ) -

-A 59-year-old woman who was driving and a 44-year-old man riding as a passenger both suffered serious injuries.
-Emergency crews had to carry out an extended extrication before the two occupants could be removed from the vehicle.
-Both were then airlifted to a hospital for treatment.
+The driver, identified in reports as a 59-year-old woman, and a 44-year-old male passenger both suffered serious injuries.
+Firefighters and rescue crews carried out an extended extrication before the two occupants were removed from the vehicle and airlifted to a hospital for treatment.

-Reports said a small dog was also inside the car.
-The animal appeared to have avoided injury and was taken to a veterinary clinic for evaluation.
+A small dog was also reported inside the car at the time of the crash.
+The animal appeared to have avoided serious injury and was taken to a veterinary clinic for evaluation after responders cleared the vehicle.

 CALL TO DISCUSS YOUR CASE